gvwilson/sdxpy/en/src/builder/index.md

 ## Variables {: #builder-variables}

-We don't want to have to write a hundred nearly-identical recipes if our website has a hundred blog posts or a hundred pages of documentation.
+We don't want to have to write a hundred nearly-identical recipes if our program has a hundred files or our website has a hundred blog posts.
 Instead,
-we want to be able to write generic [%i "build!rule" "rule (in build)" %][%g build_rule "build rules" %][%/i%].
+we want to write generic [%i "build!rule" "rule (in build)" %]build rules[%/i%].
 To do this we need:

 -   a way to define a set of files;